Signatures of Domain-Wall Confinement in Raman Spectroscopy of Ising Spin Chains

 We have now understood the flow of eigenenergies as a function of the field $h_z$.
-As a next step we want to analyze their internal wave function.
+As a next step we want to analyze their internal wavefunction.
 To this end, we consider the pairwise exchange of even and odd bonds

 One finds, that $\ket{n,k}^{+}$ and $\ket{\epsilon,k}^{+}$ have positive, $\ket{n,k}^{-}$ and $\ket{\epsilon,k}^{-}$ negative, and $\ket{n,k}_{0}^{\pm}$, $\ket{\epsilon,k}^{0}$ have vanishing expectation values of $U$.
-In our few-soliton approach we can test the predicted symmetry classification of high and low energy peaks for the eigenstates; \figcs{fig:PolarizationE8}{d}{f}.
-For different $\theta_{i}$ values we can selectively excite symmetric (d) or antisymmetric (e) eigenstates or both (f).
-We indeed resolve a splitting of the measured Raman spectrum into symmetric low-energy and antiysmmetric high-energy modes.
+In our few-soliton approach we can test the predicted symmetry classification of high and low energy peaks for the eigenstates; \figcs{fig:PolarizationE8}{d}{g}.
+For different $\theta_{i}$ values we can selectively excite even (e) or odd (f) eigenstates or both (d) and (g).
+We indeed resolve a splitting of the measured Raman spectrum into even low-energy and odd high-energy modes.